Sámiid ædnan

-"Sámiid ædnan" ("Sameland"; "Sami Land"; describing the motherland of Sápmi) was the entry in the Eurovision Song Contest 1980, performed by Sverre Kjelsberg and Mattis Hætta.
+"Sámiid ædnan" ("Sameland"; "Sami Land"; describing the motherland of Sápmi) is a song performed by Sverre Kjelsberg and Mattis Hætta.
+It in the Eurovision Song Contest 1980 after winning the Melodi Grand Prix 1980.
 The words of the song were performed in Norwegian by Sverre Kjelsberg, while Mattis Hætta contributed with the yoik chorus – a Sami form of vocal music without words; the title of the song is however in the Northern Sami language, translating as "Sami Land" or "Sami Soil".
 There are no actual Sami words in the yoik chorus – instead, the syllables "lo" and "la" are simply repeated, giving rise to another popular title for the song, "Låla".

 The song is about environmental protection and indigenous rights.

 Conception

 The song was inspired by the autonomy movement among the Sami people of northern Norway, with the duo singing that the demand for autonomy was made in a very subdued manner.
 Mention is also made of the traditional music of the region, the yoik, which is described as being "stronger than gunpowder" in the lyrics.
 The line framførr tinget der dem satt, hørtes joiken dag og natt ("in front of the parliament where they sat, the yoik was heard day and night"), refers to a hunger strike by Sami activists in front of the Norwegian parliament building in October 1979 in connection with the Alta controversy, where Mattis Hætta first performed the yoik that constituted the song's chorus.
 The song was thus performed the year before the contest.
 It describes the Sami world as coming like a "puff of wind from the north", before it turned into a "storm".
 The final lyrics of the song claim that "the yoik is more powerful than gunpowder...because the yoik never ends."